Brampton Village Pharmacy

 Microsuction

 Microsuction uses a gentle suction device to remove earwax under direct visualisation.
 Your pharmacist uses surgical loupes (magnifying lenses) to see exactly what's happening in the ear canal throughout the procedure.
 The wax is never pushed deeper, and no water is used.
-It's considered the safest and most controlled method of earwax removal currently available.
+NICE Clinical Knowledge Summary on earwax describes microsuction as the preferred method where available due to its safety profile and precision.

 Irrigation (ear syringing)